Methane on the temperate exo-Saturn TOI-199b: Discussion and Conclusions

 \subsection{Follow-up observations}

-High-precision observations will be essential to break the degeneracies between metallicity, C/O ratio, and vertical mixing, yielding crucial insights into the formation history and atmospheric dynamics of TOI-199\,b and similar temperate giants.
+High-precision observations will be essential to break the degeneracies between metallicity, C/O ratio, and vertical mixing, yielding crucial insights into the formation history and atmospheric dynamics of TOI-199\,b and similar temperate giant planets.

 HST GO program 17605 aimed to measure the transmission spectrum of TOI-199\,b with WFC3/G141, targeting \ce{CH4}, \ce{NH3} and \ce{H2O}.
 However, the HST observation was scheduled based on the period and zero-phase values currently listed on the NASA Exoplanet Archive \citep{hobson2023}, without accounting for TTVs, which caused the observation to miss the transit (private communication).
 We caution against using the period or $T_0$ values in \citet{hobson2023} or in this paper to schedule future transit observations, since that can result in errors much larger than the TTV amplitude.
-Instead, Table~\ref{tab:transit_times} lists predicted transit times through December 31, 2040.
+Instead, we recommend to use Table~\ref{tab:transit_times}, which lists predicted transit times through 2040 December 31.

-JWST is currently scheduled to observe two additional transits of TOI-199\,b to probe the 3--5~$\mu$m region (GO 7188, \citealt{acuna2025}).
-We have simulated an additional transit of TOI-199\,b with NIRSpec/G395M for two end-member nitrogen scenarios: (i) a Jupiter-like $K_{\rm zz}$ value with 10$\times$ solar metallicity, where \ce{HCN} could be the main nitrogen carrier, and (ii) a hot Jupiter-like $K_{\rm zz}$ value, where \ce{NH3} dominates. \ce{HCN} and \ce{NH3} both absorb near 3.0 $\mu$m, making them indistinguishable in the current data and limiting constraints on $K_{\rm zz}$.
-However, assuming no WATA issues, we expect that a single transit observed with NIRSpec/G395M would measure the abundances of \ce{NH3} and \ce{HCN} with $\sim0.2$\,dex precision.
-Such measurements would not only conclusively determine the vertical mixing regime of this planet, but they would also constrain the photochemical production mechanisms of HCN (from its mixing ratio).
+JWST is currently scheduled to observe two additional transits of TOI-199\,b with NIRSpec to probe the 3--5~$\mu$m region (GO 7188, \citealt{acuna2025}).
+Section~4 has shown the modeled transmission spectrum of TOI-199\,b for two end-member nitrogen scenarios, anchored by the current data: (i) a Jupiter-like $K_{\rm zz}$ value with 10$\times$ solar metallicity, where \ce{HCN} could be the main nitrogen carrier, and (ii) a hot Jupiter-like $K_{\rm zz}$ value, where \ce{NH3} dominates. \ce{HCN} and \ce{NH3} both absorb near 3.0 $\mu$m, making them indistinguishable in the current data and limiting constraints on $K_{\rm zz}$.
+However, we perform mock retrievals using our measured NIRSpec/G395H transmission spectrum, scaling the uncertainties down by a factor of six to emulate the precision expected from two transits with no WATA-related systematics.
+Under these conditions, the abundances of \ce{HCN} and \ce{NH3} could be constrained to $\sim0.2-0.5$ dex precision if they are present in the atmosphere at VMRs of $\sim 10^{-3}$.
+Such measurements would not only help determine the vertical mixing regime of this planet, but also constrain the photochemical production mechanisms of HCN (from its mixing ratio).